eduard-permyakov/permafrost-engine/README.md

 * Fiber system for putting work in lightweight tasks that are scheduled in userspace
 * Fiber-backed Python tasks, allowing cooperative multitasking logic in Python
 * Cross-platform (Linux and Windows)
+* Windows launcher to automatically save a minidump and stdout + stderr logs on application error

 ## Dependencies ##